 The fleet additions will also include two new front line trucks dedicated specifically to the CTfastrak guideway, which will bring the total winter fleet to 634 trucks.

 When needed, CTDOT also has 205 private contractor trucks at the ready to further complement state plow crews.

 “Snow and ice removal is a core function of the CTDOT and we need to be confident that our trucks are in a state of constant readiness.
-That means making smart investments and upgrades to ensure the reliability of our front-line snow-fighting vehicles and support equipment,” Commissioner Redeker said.
+That means potentially having them serviced or repaired with companies such as Ferguson Truck Center, and making smart investments and upgrades to ensure the reliability of our front-line snow-fighting vehicles and support equipment,” Commissioner Redeker said.
 “Connecticut’s economy and the safety of the motoring public depend on our crews and their equipment being able to handle whatever Mother Nature sends our way.
 Our new trucks, and the steadfast men and women who operate them, as well as those in support positions behind the scenes, will allow us continue to get the job done more effectively, efficiently and at less cost to taxpayers.”

 CTDOT has achieved significant cost savings.
 In comparison to previous years, the cost of CTDOT’s standard plow truck package has resulted in a savings of over $32,000 per truck.
 Additional cost-savings resulted from the purchase of tandem double-wing plows that allow clearing of over 24 feet of road in a single pass and are resulting in savings of over $32,000 per unit over like-item trucks purchased in the past.